Trans-Colorado Airlines: Agreement with Rocky Mountain Airways

 Continental Airlines later purchased Rocky Mountain Airways, a regional operator considerably larger than Trans-Colorado, and was also based at Denver Stapleton.
 On May 13, 1987, Trans-Colorado entered into an agreement with Rocky Mountain Airways to provide it with flights under the Continental Express designation.

-Under the terms of the contract, which was in effect through February 28, 1988, Trans-Colorado provided Rocky Mountain with airplanes and crews for $400/block hour for flights operated from May 15, 1987 through December 31, 1987, and $357/block hour for flights operated from December 31, 1987 through February 28, 1988.
+Under the terms of the contract, which was in effect through February 28, 1988, Trans-Colorado provided Rocky Mountain with airplanes and crews for $400/block hour for flights operated from May 15, 1987, through December 31, 1987, and $357/block hour for flights operated from December 31, 1987, through February 28, 1988.
 A minimum of 245 block hours per aircraft per month was guaranteed, averaged over the period of the contract.
 In addition, Rocky Mountain paid Trans-Colorado a fee for its aircraft that were not leased and for aircraft that were not flown due to weather, air traffic control, and related factors.
 Rocky Mountain provided the flight schedules, ground handling, and support services for the flights.
 Flights were to be operated in accordance with Trans-Colorado policies and procedures.
-The contract specified that Trans-Colorado could not be sold or control of the voting stock transferred without the approval of Rocky Mountain.
+The contract specified that Trans-Colorado could neither be sold nor control of the voting stock transferred without the approval of Rocky Mountain.
 However, the contract stated that "Continental's withholding of consent will not be unreasonable....”

 Financial troubles

 In the early summer of 1987, Trans-Colorado began to experience serious financial difficulties.
 In a September 30 letter to a financial organization, a company official stated that "...the only cash that is paid out will be only that which is essential to fulfilling the requirements of the Continental contracts."

-On December 3, 1987, Trans-Colorado's chief executive, William Mueller, wrote employees that "We have begun working on our long term restructure plan, which deals with both creditors and revenue sources.
+On December 3, 1987, Trans-Colorado's chief executive, William Mueller, wrote to employees, saying that "We have begun working on our long term restructure plan, which deals with both creditors and revenue sources.
 Please hang in with us, as great strides have been taken the last few weeks to stabilize the Company, but we still have a lot of work to do."

 After the contract with Rocky Mountain expired, Trans-Colorado then moved its operations and maintenance facilities to Houston, TX, in anticipation of a contract to operate as a feeder to Continental Airlines though another wholly owned Continental subsidiary, Britt Airways.

 For several months, Trans-Colorado operated flights for Britt; however, no long-term contract materialized.
 In April 1988, Trans-Colorado filed Chapter 11 bankruptcy protection from its creditors.
 In July 1988, it ceased operations and voluntarily surrendered its operating certificate to the Federal Aviation Administration.
-According to Trans-Colorado, the ending of operations were "as a direct result of economic hardship imposed by Continental Airlines (Britt Airways, Continental Express) when they prematurely terminated our contract with them."
+According to Trans-Colorado, the ending of operations happened "as a direct result of economic hardship imposed by Continental Airlines (Britt Airways, Continental Express) when they prematurely terminated our contract with them."

 Destinations

-According to its timetables between June 1, 1981 and April 1, 1987, Trans-Colorado served the following destinations:
+According to its timetables between June 1, 1981, and April 1, 1987, Trans-Colorado served the following destinations: